-Not only the power supply is custom made, the digital parts are too, so no off the shelf computer motherboard here.
-According to Bricasti, these are usually loaded with switching power regulation, so they made their own ARM processor linux based system.
-In addition, their own player/renderer is used, and without any processing overhead for unnecessary processes such as occur when using a PC type mother board for music playback.
+Not only the power supply is custom made, but the digital parts are also too, so no off the shelf computer motherboard here.
+According to Bricasti, these are usually loaded with switching power regulation, so they made their own ARM processor Linux based system.
+In addition, their own player/renderer is used, and without any processing overhead for unnecessary processes such as occur when using a PC type motherboard for music playback.

 The USB output also received special care, being fed by a stable linear 5V supply, rather than the more usual noisy switching regulation.

 All playback and rendering is done in the M5, not the host server computer, and all the server does is send or instruct that the files from the storage be sent to the M5 for playback, so the noisy computer and drives can then be located away from the listening room.
 This eliminates physical noise and further minimizes electrical inducted noise from the server.

 The M5 connects to LAN via Ethernet and Wi-Fi (via a USB dongle), with SPDIF and AES outputs supporting sample rates up to 192k PCM and DSD 64 and DSD 128 over USB.

 The unit is available with RCA or BNC connector and I should add that this does indeed make an audible difference.

 Currently, the M5 is still pending RoonReady certification but already works perfectly using RAAT.

 The M5 offers support for DNLA and other popular network protocols.
 Currently, the M5 is pending RoonReady certification, but I can already confirm that it works perfectly and also sounds perfect, using RAAT.

 Update 25-08-2017: M5 is now Roon certified, and this is visible from Roon Build 1.3 259)

 In addition to Roon, I understand that the M5 also works with Audirvana, but this I have not tried.
 I mean, when you’ve got Roon, what else do you need?